Toddler development at 18-24 months: what’s happening

 When to be concerned about toddler development at 18 months

-See your child and family health nurse or GP if you have any concerns or notice that your 18-month-old child has any of the following issues.
+You know your toddler best.
+So it’s a good idea to see your child and family health nurse or GP if you have any concerns or notice that your 18-month-old toddler has any of the following issues.

 Seeing, hearing and communicating